 Alameda CTC is a joint powers agency which was formed in June 2010 pursuant to the California Joint Exercise of Powers Act.
 The Joint Powers Agreement includes the County of Alameda, the 14 incorporated cities within Alameda County, the Bay Area Rapid Transit District and the Alameda-Contra Costa Transit District.
-The agency is responsible for the administration of transportation sales tax funds in Alameda County in accordance with the voter approved transportation expenditure plans, including the 1986 Measure B sales tax, which sunsetted on March 31, 2002, and the 2000 Measure B and the 2014 Measure BB sales taxes.
+The agency is responsible for the administration of transportation sales tax funds in Alameda County in accordance with the voter approved transportation measures which Fund the Transportation Expenditure Plans, including the 1986 Measure B sales tax, which sunsetted on March 31, 2002, and the 2000 Measure B and the 2014 Measure BB sales taxes.
 The agency is also responsible for implementing the congestion management program and the countywide transportation plan for Alameda County.